Preparing and planning for your documentary style photo session

 One of these times was a remote session with my family, which I'd originally planned to have at home.
-A long bumpy day-trip up to the coast to see the sea lions made it impossible for us to get home in time for our scheduled session.
+A long bumpy day-trip up to the coast to see the sea lions made it impossible for us to get home for our photos, so we needed to have them close to where we were.
 We hurriedly drove to our favorite Inverness beach on the way back, and we did the session off of the parking lot in the grass.
 At least one of my kiddos had a pee-stain, the other was cold so we wrapped her in my shirt, and the other fell and hurt her knee as we started the session.

 Now, it's quite possible that the photos are special because the photographer is just THAT GOOD (and she is).
 But I also believe they're special because we were too unprepared to try.
 When I see the photos, I see real emotions.
 I see my family working together and making the best of things.
 I see us.